danmar/cppcheck/clang-tidy.md

 `modernize-use-nodiscard`</br>

 These apply to codebases which use later standards then C++11 (C++17 is used when building with Qt6) so we cannot simply apply them.

+`modernize-use-auto`<br/>

+This cannot be enabled as it might lead to changes in the constness of iterators - see https://github.com/llvm/llvm-project/issues/84324.

 ### Disabled for performance reasons